 All three quadrats show a similar trend of increasing cover peaking in the late 90's- early 2000's and then declining from 2006 onwards.
-G2 now has a similar coverage of A. glomeratum to what was found in 1984.
-The other quadrats have considerably less.
+A. glomeratum has now virtually disappeared at this site (2018).

 Looking at the "then and now" photographs below it is interesting to note that Alcyonium digitatum (white deadman's fingers) has also reduced significantly in the three quadrats